Saturday, June 27, 2026

 For many years I imagined that purpose would announce itself with fanfare.
 Literature trained me poorly in this regard.
 The protagonists of novels encounter revelations.
 Poets receive visitations.
 Philosophers discover systems.
 Saints hear voices.
 One develops the expectation that significance arrives wearing ceremonial robes.

-Each morning I make my rounds.
+Each day I make my rounds.

 Nearby, tree frogs cling to glass and branch with the effortless confidence of creatures whose relationship with gravity remains politely conversational.
 Their anatomy expresses a beautiful principle of physics.
 Surface area, adhesion, moisture, pressure.
 Biological engineering continually outperforms our expectations.
 A frog's foot constitutes a dissertation written in living tissue.